Why the Global Economy is About to Crash

 The sooner you start on this, the better (for you and, to some extent, for everyone else).

-If you find that you can't deal with it (at first), whatever that means for you, you are going to be much better off going through this phase of reality sinking in before things start to really change.
-While there is still all the conveniences and benefits of modern life and of our availability of technology, information, tools, social stability, and so on.
+If you find that you can't deal with it (at first), whatever that means for you, you are going to be much better off going through this phase of reality sinking in before the economy crashes and before things start to really change.
+While we still have all the conveniences and benefits of modern life and of our availability of technology, information, tools, social stability, and so on.

 It's not something that is outright impossible to deal with, since people have been living in ways other than our current modern high-tech lifestyle for the whole of human history up till very recent times.